Minimum Rectilinear Polygons for Given Angle Sequences: Introduction

 \section{Introduction}

-In this paper, we consider the problem of computing, for a given rectilinear angle sequence, a ``small'' rectilinear polygon that realizes the sequence.
-A \emph{rectilinear angle sequence}~$S$ is a sequence of left ($+90^\circ$) turns and right ($-90^\circ$) turns, that is,~$S=(s_1,\dots,s_n)\in\{\LS,\RS\}^n$, where $n$ is the \emph{length} of~$S$.
+In this paper, we consider the problem of computing, for a given \emph{rectilinear angle sequence}, a ``small'' rectilinear polygon that realizes the sequence.
+A rectilinear angle sequence~$S$ is a sequence of left ($+90^\circ$) turns, denoted by~$\LS$, and right ($-90^\circ$) turns, denoted by~$\RS$.
+We write~${S=(s_1,\dots,s_n)\in\{\LS,\RS\}^n}$, where~$n$ is the \emph{length} of~$S$.
 As we consider only rectilinear angle sequences, we usually drop the term ``rectilinear.''
-A polygon~$P$ \emph{realizes} an angle sequence~$S$ if there is a counterclockwise (\emph{ccw}) walk along the boundary of~$P$ such that the turns at the vertices of~$P$, encountered during the walk, form the sequence $S$.
-The turn at a vertex~$v$ of $P$ is a left or right turn if the interior angle at $v$ is $90^\circ$ ($v$ is convex) or, respectively, $270^\circ$ ($v$ is reflex).
+A polygon~$P$ \emph{realizes} an angle sequence~$S$ if there is a counterclockwise (\emph{ccw}) walk along the boundary of~$P$ such that the turns at the vertices of~$P$, encountered during the walk, form the sequence~$S$.
+The turn at a vertex~$v$ of~$P$ is a left or right turn if the interior angle at~$v$ is~${90^\circ}$ ($v$ is convex) or, respectively,~${270^\circ}$ ($v$ is reflex).
+We call the problem \MRPfGASlong.

 In order to measure the size of a polygon, we only consider polygons that lie on the integer grid.
-Then, the \emph{area} of a polygon~$P$ corresponds to the number of grid cells that lie in the interior of~$P$.
+In this context, the \emph{area} of a polygon~$P$ corresponds to the number of grid cells that lie in the interior of~$P$.
 The \emph{bounding box} of~$P$ is the smallest axis-parallel enclosing rectangle of~$P$.
 The \emph{perimeter} of~$P$ is the sum of the lengths of the edges of~$P$.
-The task is, for a given angle sequence~$S$, to find a polygon that realizes~$S$ and minimizes \begin{enumerate*}[label=(\roman{*})] \item (the area of) its bounding box, \item its area, or \item its perimeter. \end{enumerate*} Figure~\ref{fig:example} shows that, in general, the three criteria cannot be minimized simultaneously.
+The task is, for a given angle sequence~$S$, to find a simple\footnote{We use the following strong notion of simplicity: A polyline is \emph{simple} if it visits every grid point at most once.
+Thus, neither crossings nor revisits of a same point are allowed.
+Similarly, a polygon is simple if the (closed) polyline realizing its boundary is simple.} polygon that realizes~$S$ and minimizes \begin{listAlph} \item its bounding box, \item its area, or \item its perimeter. \end{listAlph} Thereby, \emph{minimizing the bounding box} is short for \emph{minimizing the area of the bounding box}.
+Figure~\ref{fig:example} shows that, in general, the three criteria cannot be minimized simultaneously.

 Obviously, the angle sequence of a polygon is unique (up to rotation), but the number of polygons that realize a given angle sequence is unbounded.
-The formula for the angle sum of a polygon implies that, in any angle sequence,~$n=2r+4$, where $r$ is the number of right turns, in other words, the number of right turns is exactly four less than the number of left turns.
+The formula for the angle sum of a polygon implies that, in any angle sequence,~${n=2r+4}$, where~$n$ is the length of the sequence and~$r$ is the number of right turns.
+In other words, the number of right turns is exactly four less than the number of left turns.